Beta Testing

 - Extensive coverage of device types and use cases

 - Valuable market validation through real-world usage.
-There are also variations like focused beta testing, where testers evaluate specific features or functionalities, enabling targeted improvements.
+Variations like focused beta testing also exist, where testers evaluate specific features or functionalities, enabling targeted improvements.

 Traditional beta testing often requires significant hardware investments and complex logistics.
 GeeLark innovates in this space by providing a cloud-based Android testing platform that: